benjaminhays/homelab-automation/README.md

-# homelab-scripts
+# Homelab Automation

-This is a repo containing some of the PowerShell/Bash scripts I've written and utilized within my personal network/homelab.
+This is a repo containing some of the PowerShell/Bash scripts and Ansible playbooks I've written and utilized within my personal network/homelab.